angelos/randomstartup/readme.md

 Usage
 -----

-    startrandom <id>
+    startrandom <seed>

 will start all bundles which are currently not `ACTIVE` in a random order.
-The `<id>` you pass in is the seed for the randomizer, so, for a framework in the same state (same bundles, installed with same ids, and the same bundles active), you can reproduce the startup order.
+The `<seed>` you pass in is the seed for the randomizer, so, for a framework in the same state (same bundles, installed with same ids, and the same bundles active), you can reproduce the startup order.

 The project